Cost of a Worldwide Patent: Everything You Need to Know

 Maintaining and Estimating Patents Around the Globe

-Living in the competitive world we have today, companies must constantly be more and more innovative in order to keep that competitive edge, while handling budgets that are shrinking for R&D and staying abreast of the constantly changing expenses related to getting international patent protection.
+Living in the competitive world we have today, companies must constantly be more and more innovative in order to keep that competitive edge, while handling budgets that are shrinking for research and development and staying abreast of the constantly changing expenses related to getting international patent protection.

 Defining Your Idea and Understanding Patents

-You can apply for a patent individually or as part of a joint research group.
+Patents can be applied for only in the name of the specific inventor or inventors.
+You can apply individually for a patent or as a part of a joint research group.

 Searching for a Patent